 Redirect Results in ASP.NET Core MVC

-I will discuss the Redirect Results in ASP in ASP.NET Core MVC Web Application with Examples in this article.
-Please read our previous article discussing the File Result in ASP.NET Core MVC Application.
+In this article, I will discuss the Redirect Results in ASP.NET Core MVC Web Applications with Examples.
+Please read our previous article about the File Result in ASP.NET Core MVC Applications.

 Redirect Results in ASP.NET Core MVC